IveenNet/IveenNet/README.md

 Desarrolador Backend
 --------------------

-¡Hii I´m Iván David Medina Vallez.
-No me considero una persona apasionada por la programación, por asi decirlo(Como todo el mundo se declara), más bien diria que me gusta trabajar de ello.
-Eso me da cierto interes en el mundo de la tecnologia y de la programación. con experiencia en tecnologías Microsoft, especialmente en C# y sus frameworks, incluyendo .NET 6.
-Además, tengo experiencia en bases de datos SQL y programación en Lua.
+Hi!
+I’m Iván David Medina Vallez.
+I currently work as a script developer using Lua for web scraping and in the maintenance and development of microservices with .NET.
+After working for some time, I decided it was time to make a change and explore new fields that I’m passionate about.
+This led me to start learning web development and AI.

-* 🌍  I'm based in Ciudad Real
+* 🌍 I'm based in Ciudad Real, Spain
-* ✉️  You can contact me at [iveen98@gmail.com](mailto:iveen98@gmail.com)
+* ✉️ You can reach me at iveen98@gmail.com
-* 🧠  I'm learning react
+* 🧠 I'm currently learning Python, AI, and React
-* 🤝  I'm open to collaborating on proyectos interesantes
+* 🤝 I'm open to collaborating on interesting projects

 <a href="https://www.github.com/IveenNet" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/IveenNet?logo=github&style=for-the-badge&color=64748b&labelColor=ffffff" /></a>